 You can create reflected light with:

-- A reflector – either one you bought or something you made (anything that reflects light back onto the subject is a reflector)
+- A light reflector – either one you bought or something you made (anything that reflects light back onto the subject is a reflector)

 - A white wall